Night/life

 Still from “Night Litany”, experimental short.
 Part of the Black Nocturnal series.
 2021.

-Night/life is my dissertation project as well as a mixed media artistic project which explores experiences of nighttime in the afterlives of coloniality in Lagos & Johannesburg.
+black nocturnal is a research project and experimental film series about nightlife in the afterlives of slavery and coloniality in the Black world, with a current focus on Lagos, Nigeria.
 The space between night & life expresses both disjuncture and possibility, capture and excess.
-The dissertation, “black nocturnal: insurgent ecologies of the night in Lagos” explores the historical and ongoing conditions that make nighttime one of the most embattled terrains of life in Lagos as well as the quotidian ways people reclaim and inhabit nighttime as a site of possibility in the shadow of the ongoing catastrophe of racial capitalism.
+The book manuscript, black nocturnal, insurgent nightscapes in Lagos, explores the historical and ongoing conditions that make nighttime one of the most embattled terrains of life in Lagos as well as the quotidian ways people reclaim and inhabit nighttime as a site of possibility in the shadow of the ongoing catastrophe of racial capitalism.